tonytw1/osm-jigsaw/README.md

 Discard any entities which do not have name tags.
 Collect the sub relations, ways and nodes which make up these entities.

+Some relations have sub relations which form circular references; we should ignore these.

 This step might take the 1Gb Great Britain extract down to something more like 50Mb.